vsheg/intermediate-ml/2c-quantile/index.typ

 = Quantile $QQ_q$ vs. expectation $Ex$

 == Robustness
-Due to the linearity of expectation, it is sensitive to outliers.
-The quantile, on the other hand, is robust to outliers.
+The quantile is robust to outliers.

 #example(cols: 2)[
   Consider a sample $Y = {1, 2, 3, 4, 5}$ with an outlier introduced by a typo: $Y' = {1, 2, 3, 4, 50}$.